Membership Information

 Process:

-Complete the above form and send (or e-mail) to Colonel John Martin, Registrar at 683 Overbluff, Channelview, TX 77530 (JMartin@suz.com).
-A member of the Texas Army will be appointed as your advisor to assist you in your endeavor to become a valuable member of our group.
-If you would like to get started on learning about what gear, weapons, skills and crafts you can use, check out our Living History Pages.
+Complete the above form and send by U.S.P.S mail (or scan & e-mail) to Colonel John Martin, Registrar at 683 Overbluff, Channelview, TX 77530 (coljwm@gmail.com).
+Applicants will need to be sponsored by a Texas Army Officer.
+If you would like to start learning about what gear, weapons, skills and crafts you can use, check out our Living History Pages at: www.earlytexashistory.com/TexasArmy, or www.texasarmy.org.
+For period sewing patterns, see Dixie Gun Works’ online catalog.